-There's a myth that millennials (those under 35, sometimes referred to as Snake People) don't buy cars.
+There's a myth that millennials don't buy cars.
 But most millennials in Seattle don't own cars (as the old joke goes, there's too much traffic).
 Which means that for weekend-long hikes and other activities, they often rent cars.

 While rental car companies have done pretty much everything in their power to make the process of reserving and paying for a rental car as easy as possible for consumers, research suggests that many consumers have unknowingly rented a recalled vehicle that may not be safe to drive.

 A recent study published by the National Highway Traffic Safety Administration (NHTSA) shows that rental car companies only repair or decommission a fraction of all their vehicles that are recalled.

 Rental Car Safety Issues

 The study looked at vehicle recalls involving General Motors and Chrysler cars that had been announced between June 2006 and July 2010 in the United States.
 Researchers analyzed the actions of three major U.S. rental car companies – Enterprise Rent-a-Car (which also owns the National and Alamo rental car brands), Avis Rent-A-Car and Hertz.

 Statistically, the study found that Enterprise branded car rental companies only fixed approximately 65 percent of all recalled cars before renting them out.
 That means 35 percent of the company’s vehicles that were recalled continued to be rented out to customers, likely without their knowledge.

 The Avis and Budget brands repaired just 53 percent of recalled vehicles before renting them out to consumers, and Hertz only repaired a shocking 32 percent of recalled cars, trucks, SUVs and vans – that means 68 percent of the company’s recalled vehicles were continually rented to and driven by consumers who probably had no idea the vehicle they were driving had been recalled.